 They [confidently wrong programmers] tend to be dogmatic, intolerant and impractical.
 In our line of business, that can result in inappropriate and self-defeating design decision

 Ringing a bell?
 I’m sure it does.
 Possibly this description fits one of your colleagues, or even yours.
-I would stretch the quote a bit further: The confidently wrong programmers, if left unchecked, can lead to an entire team losing their morale or be dismantled (yeap, I witnessed these things once or twice).
+I would stretch the quote a bit further: The confidently wrong programmers, if left unchecked, can lead to an entire team losing their morale or be dismantled.
+I have witnessed this thing happening once or twice.

-Sometimes I feel that this kind of developer is the norm and not the exception (hint — fortunately they are the exception), but what strikes me most of the time is the realisation that their percentage is growing.
-And the more I grow up, the more I realise that dogmatism doesn’t solely plague the software world but the entire world in general.
+Sometimes I feel that this kind of developer is the norm and not the exception (hint — fortunately they are the exception), but what strikes me most of the time is the realization that their percentage is growing.
+And the more I grow up, the more I realize that dogmatism doesn’t solely plague the software world but the entire world in general.

-This kind of behaviour is very apparent in all sorts of human societies.
-Having dogmas as life guides makes it easier for individuals to feel that the foundations of their existence are simple, straightforward and well established.
+This kind of behavior is very apparent in all sorts of human societies.
+Having dogmas as life guides make it easier for individuals to feel that the foundations of their existence are simple, straightforward, and well established.
 It also facilitates interactions with people having the same views.
 For many, it is a social enabler.
 However, it is also the root of many types of problems like cultural wars and social breakdowns (I believe that no explanatory links are needed here).

 That’s the beauty (and also the curse) of it.
-Programming languages and technologies are the implementation of a group of people’s thought process who share common goals, ideas and perhaps needs.
-People around the globe however, don’t share common goals and ideas — on the contrary; different climates, needs and cultures generate / force different thought processes, many times incompatible with the current software status quo.
+Programming languages and technologies are the implementations of a group of people’s thought processes who share common goals, ideas, and perhaps needs.
+People around the globe, however, don’t share common goals and plans — on the contrary, different climates, needs, and cultures generate/force different thought processes, many times incompatible with the current software status quo.
 It is then when another group of people take the initiative and rethink existing approaches to solve common problems, in the hopes that they will better fit the needs of as much as large groups of other developers as possible.
 Software is the only profession in the world in which this phenomenon is so apparent and so easy to be a part of.

-What eludes me is the reason why many people I have encountered feel that the Unknown in Software (whether this is a new tech, the return of an old tech, etc) should be treated with fear, doubt and dismissal at first sight.
+What eludes me is the reason why many people I have encountered feel that the Unknown in Software (whether this is a new tech, the return of old tech, etc.) should be treated with fear, doubt, and dismissal at first sight.
 I still haven’t figured out why instead of communicating with each other and share knowledge while trying to (elegantly!) draw the attention of a fellow developer to take a look at the ecosystem we program in, we feel it’s better to (just an example) just bash a technology entirely until there is no one left to argue with.
-Not only this type of approaching Software is completely unprofessional and should raise red flags about any employee / manager / boss, it is also sometimes insulting towards fellow developers.
-No one has ever gained anything from arguing like a grunt (except maybe people standing aside, watching shows like that while eating pop corn).
+Not only this type of approaching Software is entirely unprofessional and should raise red flags about any employee/manager/ boss, but it is also sometimes insulting towards fellow developers.
+No one has ever gained anything from arguing like a grunt (except maybe people standing aside, watching shows like that while eating popcorn).

 At the end of the day…

-Next time someone shows you something new or tries to politely disagree with you about technology, welcome it.
-Who knows, maybe that someone is actually advancing your career just by wanting to have a discussion with you.
-And if you happen to find someone who raises the conversation’s decibels beyond acceptable levels instead of giving you utilisable arguments and info, stop the conversation politely.
-People like these shouldn’t be given the impression that someone actually listens to what they are babbling about.
-You will be doing yourself a favour.
+Next time someone shows you something new or tries to disagree with you about technology politely, welcome it.
+Who knows, maybe that someone is advancing your career just by wanting to discuss it with you.
+And if you happen to find someone who raises the conversation’s decibels beyond acceptable levels instead of giving you utilizable arguments and info, stop the conversation politely.
+People like these shouldn’t be given the impression that someone listens to what they are babbling about.
+You will be doing yourself a favor.

 Software isn’t immune to dogmas.
-But we, as developers are also no common people.
-Most of us grew up having Internet in our homes, and we already knew better than most about its fallacies.
-I remember that a few years ago we used to communicate with people around the globe in forums and chats, bying books from Amazon because the one we needed wasn’t translated, etc. That brought us in contact with all sorts of developers and tech enthusiasts from around the globe.
+But we, as developers, are also no ordinary people.
+Most of us grew up having the Internet in our homes, and we already knew better than most about its fallacies.
+I remember that a few years ago, we used to communicate with people around the globe in forums and chats, buying books from Amazon because the one we needed wasn’t translated, etc. That brought us in contact with all sorts of developers and tech enthusiasts from around the globe.
 Each one of them had something different to offer the industry.
-That ought to be enough to positively affect our mindset.
+That ought to be enough to affect our mindset positively.